A's for your Q's

 What is your success rate with fertility management?

 This question requires some background.
 Please keep in mind that women in many different situations request my services; some with much more challenging circumstances than others.
-I may have a woman in her early twenties with only a few years suffering with PCOS that is fairly easy to treat versus a 39 year old with a history of severe endometriosis that is a much more challenging case.
+I may have a woman in her early twenties with only a few years suffering with PCOS (now named PMOS) that is fairly easy to treat versus a 39 year old with a history of severe endometriosis that is a much more challenging case.
 Each woman’s chances of success starting off are very different from each other.
 I’ve had some tough cases become successes, and others that seemed simpler that did not succeed.
 Plus, I do not regularly see easy cases.
 I’m often the practitioner someone sees after they think they’ve done everything else and are about to give up.
 Gratefully, I really enjoy that challenge!
 Even with those odds stacked against me, my clinical success rate for helping ladies become pregnant is currently around 75%.
 This is high, but I will tell you that it is that high in large part because of the incredible efforts women and men tend to put into implementing their treatment plans.

 What is your cancellation and no-show policy?